 While the new home has been kind to Lynn’s plants, many of those in my care have struggled.
 Our laundry room, which I thought would have the same indirect west light a couple of them thrived in at the old house, turns out to be tipped just that much more to the northwest, and it is not a viable plant space.
-Now my only viable poinsettia rescue project and my Chris-and-Patty plant are doing better near the north end of the good room, near a solar tube like they’re used to.
+Now my only successful poinsettia rescue project and my Chris-and-Patty plant are doing better near the north end of the good room, near a solar tube like they’re used to.

 I’m fearing the worst for the tiny remnants of the little succulent we were given as a moving gift after the stem of what had been a happily-growing plant necrotized and had me texting my neighbor Jackie, a graduate of our local master gardener program, in a panic.